 5. Ridesharing services: Uber

 The main goal for the Uber company was to ensure the reliable unstoppable work of its application that handles multiple supply notifications and demand requests at high speeds.
 The database keeps data on the nearest active drivers and continuously updates as they move about the city.
-So, when a passenger searches for a ride, Node enables a quick matchmaking process.
+So, when a passenger searches for a ride, Node ensures quick matchmaking with drivers.

 6. Online shopping: eBay